 Unfortunately, manufacturers don’t always follow these laws.
 Through a manufacturing accident, a flawed design or a missing or inappropriate warning label, hundreds of dangerous toys end up in children’s hands each year.
 When those dangerous toys kill or seriously harm a little one, their negligent manufacturers can and should be held legally responsible.

 If your family has sustained a serious injury from a defective toy product liability, you should speak with a South Carolina dangerous toy lawyer at the Louthian Law Firm as soon as possible.
 We have helped injured South Carolinians seek justice through the courts since 1959, and recovered millions for our clients.
-For a free case evaluation, call us at Toll free: 888-662-9819 or Locally: 803-454-1200 or fill out our confidential online consultation form.
+For a free case evaluation, call us at toll free at 1-888-440-3211 or fill out our confidential online consultation form.